Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 ### <a name='Inferencing'></a>**Model inference from notebook**

-An inference service is created & will be up.
-Note that this will be ready only after the pipeline complete.
+An inference service is created during the serving component execution of the pipeline.
+Note that inference service ready only after the pipeline completes.

 ![TF-Chest Xray Pipeline](pictures/get-serving-ip.png)